Lmao53and2/Paramodus_Lite/README.md

 * In progress, so smooth operation not guaranteed
 * Visual button bugs in font and LLM changer

+## FUTURE FEATURES
+* Deatches logic from streamlit = Executable possible
+* Personality Agent Adapts to inquiries as you chat
+* Limit number of tasks for better visibility
+* Customizable UI

 ## Installation

 ### 1. Clone the Repository